BladeRunnerJS/brjs-site/docs/use/create_app.md

   </p>
 </div>

-Whichever method you use to create your new app, you will see that your new app automatically contains multiple directories including libraries and a `default-aspect` directory.
-In the aspect directory you'll find an `index.html` entry point a `src` directory for your JavaScript, a `themes` directory for your CSS and images, and a `resources` directory for everything else.
+Whichever method you use to create your new app, you will see that your new app automatically contains multiple directories including libraries.
+In the aspect directory, your main one, you'll find an `index.html` entry point a `src` directory for your JavaScript, a `themes` directory for your CSS and images, and a `resources` directory for everything else.

 You can view this aspect by starting the BRJS development server (if you haven't done so already) and navigating to `http://localhost:7070/brjstodo`.